 - Security Functions layer: - This layer contains a set of security functions that are exposed at reference point Mca and Mcc.
 These security functions can be classified into six categories; they are Identification, Authentication, Authorization, Security Association, Sensitive Data Handling and Security Administration. - Security Environment Abstraction Layer: - This layer implements various security capabilities such as key derivation, data encryption/decryption, signature generation/verification, security credential read/write from/to the Secure Environments, and so on.
-The security functions in the Security Functions Layer invoke these functions in order to do the operations related to the Secure Environments.
+The security functions in the Security Functions Layer invoke these functions in order to protect the operations in the Secure Environments.
 In addition this layer also provides physical access to the Secure Environments.
 Implementation of this is out of scope of the present document.
-This layer is not specified in the initial release but is expected to be considered in future releases. - Secure Environment layer: - This layer contains one or multiple secure environments that provide various security services related to sensitive data storage and sensitive function execution.
-The sensitive data includes SE capability, security keys, local credentials, security policies, identity information, subscription information, and so on.
+This layer is not specified in the present release but is expected to be considered in future releases. - Secure Environment layer: - This layer contains one or multiple secure environments that provide various security services providing adequate protection to sensitive data storage and sensitive function execution.
+The sensitive data includes SE capability, security keys such as long term symmetric keys and asymmetric private keys, local credentials, security policies, identity information, subscription information, and so on.
 The sensitive functions include data encryption, data decryption, and so on.
-Implementation of secure environments is out of scope of the present document.
+Though implementation of secure environments is out of scope of the present document, a reference framework to interface M2M entities with UICCs is provided in Annex D.